top of page

 1. Medical Equipment Servicing

-• Biomedical engineers and technicians servicing imaging machines or surgical equipment are granted temporary, role-specific access during maintenance windows.
+• Biomedical engineers and technicians are granted temporary, role-specific access during scheduled maintenance.

-• Access logs and service reports are maintained automatically for compliance with equipment standards and regulatory inspections.
+• PIAM automatically logs access and service reports, ensuring compliance with equipment standards and regulatory inspections.

 2. Pharmaceutical and Supply Vendors

-• Vendors delivering pharmaceuticals or medical supplies receive pre-authorized, time-bound access to specific storage areas.
+• Vendors delivering pharmaceuticals or medical supplies receive pre-authorized, time-bound access to secure storage areas.

-• PIAM ensures chain-of-custody verification for sensitive shipments, meeting DEA and FDA compliance requirements.
+• PIAM verifies chain-of-custody for sensitive shipments, meeting DEA and FDA compliance standards.

 3. IT and Data Center Contractors

-• External IT consultants are granted role-based access to server rooms or EHR systems, limited by time, location, and task.
+• External IT consultants receive role-based access to server rooms or EHR systems, limited by time, location, and task scope.

-• Access is logged, and PIAM integrates with IT security platforms to ensure end-to-end identity governance.
+• Access is logged automatically, and PIAM integrates with IT security platforms for end-to-end governance.

 4. Facilities Management and Maintenance Crews

-• Janitorial staff, security contractors, and building maintenance teams receive limited access credentials based on work schedules and authorized zones.
+• Janitorial staff, security contractors, and building maintenance teams are issued limited access credentials based on approved work schedules.

-• PIAM automatically revokes access at the end of shifts or projects.
+• PIAM revokes access automatically at the end of shifts or upon project completion.

 Compliance Made Easy with PIAM for Contractor and Vendor Access